 The travel industry is incredibly lucrative, valued at over 7.6 trillion USD globally in 2016.
-Tourism boosts the economy for many poor counties, resulting in a higher quality of living and overall wealth.
-From a personal level, leisure travel is usually a privilege and it is important to make the most out of the budget and planning process.
+Tourism boosts the economy for poorer countries, while leisure travel is a luxury that many people prepare plans for (as to not waste time or money).

-We received over 50 responses on surveys and in-person interviews.
-91% of people travelled in groups (i.e. friends, family).
-88% of people left planning to a more dominant figure when travelling in groups.
+We conducted research and gathered data on travel and planning habits.
+From one of our questionnaires, 91% of people travelled in groups and 88% of people left planning to a more dominant figure.
 But despite that, 48% of all participants felt that the company and coordination of preferences can heavily affect the enjoyability of the trip.